Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.5.0
+- Bug fixes and new ice cream flavors.

 1.4.2
 - Minor fixes to the science system.